OpenCdsi/opencdsi.github.io/index.md

 layout: home
 ---

-The goal of the project is to create clinical decision support software for immunizations based on the [CDSi Logic Spec](https://www.cdc.gov/vaccines/programs/iis/cdsi.html) developed by the [Centers for Disease Control](https://www.cdc.gov/).
+The goal of the  **Open CDSi** project is to create clinical decision support software for immunizations based on the [CDSi Logic Spec](https://www.cdc.gov/vaccines/programs/iis/cdsi.html) developed by the [Centers for Disease Control](https://www.cdc.gov/).

 ## Why Open CDSi?